• Skip to main content

 Kindness Activities for Kids

-In addition to learning about sharing and kindness, we also have to act on these values too.
-There are many fun and meaningful options for doing kind or charitable acts together with our kids.
+In addition to learning about sharing and kindness, we also want to show our kids how to act on these values too.
+There are many fun and meaningful options for doing kind and charitable acts together.

 big life journal